Welcome to Sydney Bulldog Clinic, brought to you by Sydney Animal Hospitals

 FAQs

-Not all cases require surgery.
+Not all bulldog breathing problems require BOAS surgery.
 Depending on the severity of the condition, we may recommend non-surgical treatments such as lifestyle adjustments or medications.
-However, in more severe cases, surgery may be the best option to improve your bulldog’s quality of life.
+However, in more severe cases, surgery may be the best option to improve your dog’s quality of life.

 Experienced veterinary care for Brachycephalic Breeds at Sydney Bulldog Clinics